 What Infertility Counselling Actually Involves

-People sometimes assume that therapy during infertility means waiting to see what happens and then processing the outcome.
+Sometimes people assume that therapy during infertility means waiting to see what happens and then processing the outcome.
 In practice, it is much more active than that.
+It is proactive management in preventing trauma, working through decision-making skills, supporting and educating, as well as navigating the impact on the emotional body and you as a person or couple.

-• Processing grief and loss after failed cycles or pregnancy loss
+• Processing grief and loss after medical procedures, transfers or pregnancy loss

-• Managing anxiety and emotional overwhelm between appointments
+• Managing the anxiety and emotional overwhelm between appointments

 • Working through the experience of receiving a diagnosis